 That's where research firms come in.
 In addition to consulting, these businesses produce volumes of literature aimed at assisting industry "outsiders" in making well-informed decisions.
 Of course, therein lies another dilemma: Who has time to sort through so much literature, let alone the budget to purchase it all?

-For this month's Insider, I thought I'd review a few of the more recent publications that have crossed my desk.
+, I thought I'd review a few of the more recent publications that have crossed my desk.
 With the exception of AMR's report (which I included since I haven't mentioned AMR in a while), I tried to focus on research compiled by less-known firms that don't receive as much media attention as the big guys.
 That said, the following are five publications worth considering.

 Building an E-Business Contact Center: Converting Priorities into Implementation Projects